FIWARE/catalogue/README.md

     -   [IoT Agent library](https://github.com/telefonicaid/iotagent-node-lib/) - library for developing your own IoT Agent.

+-   The [Kurento](https://github.com/kurento/) Generic Enabler enables real-time processing of media streams supporting the transformation of video cameras into sensors as well as the incorporation of advanced application functions (integrated audiovisual communications, augmented reality, flexible media playing and recording, etc)

 The following is a list of Generic Enablers under incubation within the area of IoT, Robotics and third-party systems:

+-   The [OpenVidu](https://github.com/OpenVidu/openvidu/) Generic Enabler is an abstraction layer for Kurento, making media processing easier to program.
 -   The [OpenMTC](https://github.com/OpenMTC/OpenMTC) Incubated Generic Enabler brings an open source implementation of the [OneM2M](http://www.onem2m.org/) standard.
 A northbound interface with the Orion Context Broker is implemented as part of the product.